‘THE LORD OF THE RINGS: THE TWO TOWERS’

 Arriving at Edoras, Gandalf and his companions meet Bernard Hill who stars as King Théoden of Rohan.
 Théoden first appears as a frail, fragile old man who is under the influence of Saruman.
 But very soon, Gandalf frees Théoden from his poison by Saruman and he becomes youthful once again.

-The person who was responsible for Théoden’s condition to begin with is Brad Dourif who stars as Gríma Wormtongue.
-Wormtongue was King Théoden’s advisor, but it’s revealed he fed whispering words to weaken the king.
+The person who was responsible for Théoden’s condition to begin with is Brad Dourif as Gríma Wormtongue.
+Wormtongue was King Théoden’s advisor, but it’s later revealed he fed whispering words to weaken the king.
 He was secretly working for Saruman before Gandalf exposed his colours.

 The film also features Miranda Otto as Éowyn, the White Lady of Rohan. Éowyn is Théoden’s niece and Éomer’s sister.
-She is a ‘shieldmaiden of Rohan’.
-She happens to be a strong woman who has learnt how to fight and ride.
-But Éowyn isn’t allowed to fight in any battle due to still being a woman.
+She’s a ‘shieldmaiden of Rohan’.
+She happens to be a strong woman who has learnt how to fight and ride, but Éowyn isn’t allowed to fight in any battle due to still being a woman.

 For this ‘LOTR’ film, horses are very important to Rohan’s country.
 There are two very important horses of the Riddermark featured in this film.
 There’s Shadowfax who is a white stallion that Gandalf rides.
-There is also Brego, a brown horse that Aragorn befriends and rides during the movie.
+There’s also Brego, a brown horse that Aragorn befriends and rides during the movie.

 With Rohan now under threat by Saruman’s forces, Théoden decides for Edoras to be evacuated.
 He orders for the people of Rohan to make for Helm’s Deep.
 Aragorn, Legolas and Gimli accompany Théoden and Éowyn on their journey to Helm’s Deep whilst Gandalf goes off to collect the Rohirrim.

-Soon, the Rohan people get attacked by Warg-Riders on the way to Helm’s Deep.
-These are Orcs riding on wild beasts that are like bear-hyena-wolf hybrids.
-There’s an all-out battle between our heroes and the Warg-Riders while Éowyn protects Rohan’s people by escorting them to Helm’s Deep.
+Soon, the Rohan people get attacked by warg-riders on their way to Helm’s Deep.
+These are orcs riding on wild beasts that are like bear-hyena-wolf hybrids.
+There’s an all-out battle between our heroes and the warg-riders while Éowyn protects Rohan’s people by escorting them to Helm’s Deep.

-During the Warg battle, Aragorn gets caught in a fight with a Warg-Rider that sends him off a cliff.
-Thankfully, Aragorn manages to survive when carried along in a river.
+During the warg battle, Aragorn gets caught in a fight with a warg-rider (played by Jed Brophy) that sends him off a cliff.
+Thankfully, Aragorn manages to survive when carried along the river.
 Brego the horse manages to find a dishevelled Aragon on a river bank before taking him to Helm’s Deep to meet with the others.

 The film also features a telepathic conference between Elrond and Cate Blanchett as Galadriel.
 Galadriel tells Elrond what will happen to Middle-Earth when it’s being attacked by Saruman and Sauron.
-He also shares the consequences of Frodo’s mission to Mordor should it soon fail in the end.
+She also shares the consequences of Frodo’s mission to Mordor should it eventually fail in the end.

 Back with Frodo and Sam, they’re interrogated by Faramir, Captain of Gondor.
 Faramir also happens to be Boromir’s brother.
-There’s a lovely flashback scene in the extended version of the movie where Faramir is with his brother Sean Bean as Boromir as well as John Noble as Denethor, the boys’ father.
+There’s a lovely flashback scene in the extended version of ‘Two Towers’ where Faramir is with his brother, Sean Bean as Boromir, as well as John Noble as Denethor, the boys’ father.

 In this film, Faramir seeks to win favour with his father.
 He’s also upset about losing Boromir when he found him dead in a boat in the river.
-Once Faramir discovers that Frodo has the Ring of Power, he seeks a chance ‘to show his quality’ when he decides to take that Ring with them back to Gondor.
+Once Faramir discovers that Frodo has the Ring of Power, he seeks a chance ‘to show his quality’ when he decides to take the Ring with him back to Gondor.

-Back in Fangorn Forest, Merry and Pippin with Treebeard witness Saruman’s massive Uruk-Hai army marching from Isengard on its way to Helm’s Deep.
-Treebeard organises the Entmoot, which is a gathering of Ents to meets and discuss whether to go to war.
-The meeting does go on for far so long.
+Back in Fangorn Forest, Merry, Pippin and Treebeard witness Saruman’s massive Uruk-Hai army marching from Isengard on its way to Helm’s Deep.
+Treebeard organises the Entmoot, which is a gathering of Ents as they meet and discuss whether to go to war or not.
+The meeting does go on for too long.

 As the men of Rohan prepare for battle, it does feel pretty grisly and grim.
 It seems like there’s no hope for the men of Rohan, especially when farmers and stable boys get selected to fight in the battle.
 But Aragorn is determined to fight on and die for his people.
 He declares there’s always hope.